jiho/discr/README.md

 If storing your deployments in a subdirectory of your working directory is not appropriate (not enough space on hard drive, etc.), you can store them elsewhere and still get to them from your working directory, either by providing the path through the `deploy.dir` argument of each function, or, more efficiently, by setting it at the start of the session with `disc_dd`.
 See `?disc_dd` for more information.

-New sensors can easily be added and handled by `discusr`; see `?disc_read` for more information.
+New sensors can easily be added and handled by `discr`; see `?disc_read` for more information.

 ## Credit

-`discusr` is written by [Jean-Olivier Irisson](http://www.obs-vlfr.fr/~irisson/ "jean-olivier irisson : work"), at Université Pierre et Marie Curie ([UPMC](http://www.upmc.fr/)).
+`discr` is written by [Jean-Olivier Irisson](http://www.obs-vlfr.fr/~irisson/ "jean-olivier irisson : work"), at Université Pierre et Marie Curie ([UPMC](http://www.upmc.fr/)).
 All code is released under the [GNU General Public License v3.0](https://www.gnu.org/copyleft/gpl.html "The GNU General Public License v3.0 - GNU Project - Free Software Foundation").

 The DISC instrument is developed by [Claire Paris](https://www.rsmas.miami.edu/users/cparis/ "Physical-Biological Interactions - Paris' Lab") at the Rosenstiel School of Marine and Atmospheric Sciences ([RSMAS](http://www.rsmas.miami.edu/ "| The Rosenstiel School of Marine and Atmospheric Science at the University of Miami")) of the University of Miami.